 For example, if the coming sprint will include developing functionality best explained by a subject matter expert (who is not the product owner), it can be useful to have that person attend.
 Usually, however, that type of discussion is best conducted outside the actual planning meeting.

-The length of the sprint planning ceremony is proportional to the length of the sprint.
+The length of the sprint planning meeting is proportional to the length of the sprint.
 A four-week sprint should be planned in no more than 8 hours.
 A one-week sprint should be planned in no more than two hours.

 These are time boxes (maximums).
 I recommend teams target completing sprint planning in about half the allowable time box.